 Concern for the Rights of Rights-Violators

-I answered a question on concern for the rights of rights-violators on 5 May 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on concern for the rights of rights-violators on Philosophy in Action Radio on 5 May 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Is it wrong to be indifferent to the rights-violations of people who advocate rights-violations?
 Some celebrities actively promote the violation of rights by lending their support to political groups.
 For example, former American Idol contestant Krista Branch has actively campaigned against gay marriage on behalf of Focus on the Family.
 However, in a recent interview, Branch complained that people were pirating her songs.
 I know that Branch's intellectual property rights should be respected, and I would never pirate her music.
 Yet I can't feel any sympathy for her, given that she advocates violating other people's rights.
 I'm of the opinion that people who advocate for the use of force against others should not be spared from the consequences of the kind of culture that creates.
 Is that wrong?
 Am I being malevolent?
 Should I defend her rights, even though she advocates violating my rights?

 My Answer, In Brief: Even the rights of people who advocate rights-violations should be respected, but rational people should crusade for the principle and innocent people being harmed by rights-violations, not for those mixed cases.

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed: